Event 21 Sep. 2022

 Every day, Curtis attorneys work with clients and colleagues from multiple jurisdictions around the world.
 The benefit goes both ways: individuals benefit from a network of colleagues that goes far beyond their office walls; and the firm develops lawyers with a more rounded, international outlook than at many other law firms.

 Our ethos of inclusion has also fostered gender diversity, through associate levels to junior partnership and management ranks.
 Women are on senior management committees and serve in management partner roles.
 Curtis’ Women’s Initiative is a monthly development and networking program led by senior female partners for all attorneys in the firm in order to champion gender diversity initiatives and groom next-generation leadership.
+The LGBTQ+Allies Initiative is another affinity group that meets regularly with the aim of providing a support network and promoting diversity and inclusion at all levels.
 As a signatory to Equal Representation in Arbitration, Curtis had pledged its commitment to improving the profile and representation of women in international arbitration and promoting the appointment of women arbitrators on an equal opportunity basis.
+Curtis is also a proud partner of The Appellate Project, a non-profit organization dedicated to helping law students of color thrive in the area of appellate practice.

 The American Lawyer Diversity Scorecard 2020